 On a late August morning, Lester Johnson drove a van of 20 tourists across the cloudless expanse of Browning, Montana.
 “Browning is the center of the Blackfeet reservation,” Johnson said into a microphone from the driver’s seat.
 “We call the Rocky Mountains the backbone.”

-The granite mountain range filled the horizon above the plains of the reservation.
+The mountain range filled the horizon above the plains of the reservation.
 Throughout the eight-hour tour of and around Glacier National Park, Johnson, who is Blackfoot, Cree and Swedish, had a story to tell about every hill, creek and mountain the van passed.
 His oral history started with the origin story of the Blackfeet tribe up through the U.S. government’s repression of their culture and their current renaissance of relearning their language, religion and art.
 “Names are very important to the Blackfeet,” he explained.
 In fact, “Blackfeet” isn’t the name that they call themselves.
 “That’s the name the settlers gave us after they saw that the bottom of our moccasins were blackened from walking through ashes,” he said.
 “We call ourselves the ‘real people,’ or Niitsitapi.”

 Johnson is the superintendent of Glacier County schools during the school year.
 During the summer, he works as a Sun Tours guide, introducing visitors to the national park through the Blackfeet perspective.
 For the hundreds of tourists who sit in his van every summer, he hopes he challenges a stereotype or two about Native Americans.
 “Oftentimes, I’m the first Native American person they’ve ever met,” he said.
 “If I can shift their understanding of the world just a little, then I’ve succeeded.”